Skip to content

 Unfortunately, apps can't explicitly instruct the system to add actions to Shortcuts.
 But since it's impossible to force the OS to look again, the first option is restarting the device.

-If that doesn't do the trick, please uninstall the app and reinstall it again.
+If that doesn't do the trick, please uninstall the app (on macOS, empty the trash after deleting the app), reboot the device, and reinstall the app again.
 So far, in most reported cases this solved the problem, and the actions appeared in Shortcuts.

 The AFO Shortcuts actions are reported as "unknown" after upgrading macOS